 - A highly restricted set of folders in a LastPass password manager vault used by DevOps engineers.

-Hence, the cybercriminal targeted one of the four DevOps engineers with access to a highly restricted set of folders with decryption keys to access cloud storage services.
+Hence, in LastPass attack, the cybercriminal targeted one of the four DevOps engineers with access to a highly restricted set of folders with decryption keys to access cloud storage services.
 To an extent, the cybercriminal targeted the DevOps engineer’s personal computer by exploiting a vulnerable third-party media software package.
 With remote code execution capability, cybercriminals implanted a keylogger malware to capture the engineer’s master password.
-When the DevOps engineer authenticated with MFA, the cybercriminal gained access to the LastPass Corporate Vault.
+When the DevOps engineer authenticated with MFA, the cybercriminal gained access to the LastPass Corporate Vault in LastPass attack.

 The cybercriminal then exported the corporate vault entries and content of shared folders.
 The shared folder had encrypted secure notes and decryption keys to access the AWS S3 LastPass production backups, various cloud-based storage resources, and critical database backups.